 This mechanism can in most cases simulate the other two options mentioned above.
 To only capture the last binding of a variable, rewrite the regular expression so that only the last binding is part of the match.

 To check equality between bindings, bind the values to different variables and check their equality as an extra condition in the advice body.

-In defining the equality of values above, we have used reference equality, corresponding to Java's == operator.
-One could consider whether it would be more appropriate to define equality by the equals() method instead.
+In defining the equality of values above, we have used primitive or reference equality (for primitive and reference types respectively), corresponding to Java's == operator.
+One could consider whether it would be more appropriate to define equality for reference types by the equals() method instead.
 The distinction here is between tracking an object and tracking a value.
 However, "tracking a value" does not really make sense, since the fact that two objects are equal according the the equals() method does not in any way imply that these objects are related in the data flow of the program.
 As the examples clearly show, the tracking of particular object instances is very useful in capturing properties of the program data flow.
-Again, equality of values based on equals() can be checked by binding the values to different variables and checking their equality in the advice body.
+Again, equality between variables based on equals() can be checked by extra code in the advice body.